 2002 October - King Gyanendra dismisses Deuba and indefinitely puts off elections set for November.

 2003 August - Rebels pull out of peace talks with government and end seven-month truce.
 The following months see resurgence of violence and frequent clashes between students/activists and police.

 2004 April - Nepal joins the World Trade Organisation (WTO).

-2005 February - King Gyanendra assumes direct control and dismisses the government.
-He declares a state of emergency, citing the need to defeat Maoist rebels.
+2005 February - King Gyanendra dismisses the government, restores an absolute monarchy and declares a state of emergency, citing the need to defeat Maoist rebels.

-2005 April - King lifts the state of emergency amid international pressure.
+2005 April - King Gyanendra bows to international pressure, lifts the state of emergency and reinstates parliament.

 2005 November - Maoist rebels and main opposition parties agree on a programme intended to restore democracy.